INTERNATIONALISATION PARTNERSHIP AWARDS SCHEME PLUS 2021 (IPAS+) CALL 1

 The Malta Council for Science and Technology (MCST) is receiving proposals under the Internationalisation Partnership Awards Scheme Plus (IPAS+).
 The Scheme is divided into two options.
 Applicants are to fill in the appropriate sections of the form; they may select either Option A or Option B, or both:

-Option A: opportunities for collaborative initiatives between Maltese academic institutions, public entities, or private entities and at least one foreign research centre or academic/private entity of proven track record of excellence.
+Option A: opportunities for collaborative initiatives between Maltese entities and at least one foreign entity of proven track record of excellence.
 Proposals should describe the nature of the joint activities that would be funded through the Award.
-Applicants are to demonstrate how the proposed activities contribute towards and align with achieving the goals of the National R&I Strategy 2020, and to describe the potential of any activities to become self-sustaining or generate longer-term outcomes.
+Applicants are to demonstrate how the proposed activities contribute towards and align with achieving the goals of the National R&I Strategy, and to describe the potential of any activities to become self-sustaining or generate longer-term outcomes.

 The amount of the Award available to any one successful applicant is capped at €5000 per Option.
+Some exceptions regarding the financial capping for Option B can be found in the rules for participation.
 All projects are evaluated by a selection panel set up by MCST on the basis of evaluation criteria outlined in the Call text.

 The application must be dated and signed by the applicant and the legal representative.
 All received applications shall be acknowledged by email.
 Late or incomplete applications will not be considered.